abayomipopoola/abayomipopoola/src/pages/domain-driven-design/index.md

 In an actual sense, what a savings account is, is a process that does an iteration over an audit trail of database transactions, of deposits and interest gatherings, and other shifts of the money.
 It's not like it's some money sitting on the shelf on a bank somewhere...
 There are these relatively intricate structures in the foundations of a banking system to support the tax people, the actuaries, etc, that the developers cannot think of beforehand.

 To create good software, you have to know what that software is all about.
-You cannot create a banking software system unless you have a good understanding of what banking is all about–understanding the banking domain.
+You cannot create a banking software system unless you have a good understanding of what banking is all about--understanding the banking domain.
 The banking system is very well understood by bankers, thus you need their help.
 DDD helps us create models of a problem domain.
 And the model here is a set of just enough concepts selected to be implemented by the developer as software artefacts.

-To accomplish this, DDD advocates that the domain experts–the banker in our case–and the developer consciously communicate the domain in other to build a model.
+To accomplish this, DDD advocates that the domain experts--the banker in our case--and the developer consciously communicate the domain in other to build a model.
 This is done in a way that the domain experts don’t ask for what he wants to see in the implementation, like describing a new user story in terms of a field on a screen or a menu item, and whatnot; they talk about the underlying property or behaviour that’s required on a domain object.
 Similarly, the developers don’t talk about new instance variables of a class or columns in a database table.

 >A Domain Model is an Object Model describing the problem domain.
 They include the domain objects in the problem domain and describe the attributes, behaviour and relationships between them.